 CARE Team Membership

 The CARE Team is comprised of an interdisciplinary team of university professionals representing a variety of campus departments.
-Team members selected from these areas have experience in Student Affairs, Title IX, threat assessment, medical and mental health evaluation, academic support, disability resources, and residence life.
+Team members selected from these areas have experience in Student Affairs, Equity/Title IX, threat assessment, medical and mental health evaluation, academic support, disability resources, and residence life.
 The members selected have regular contact with campus community members and hold positions that have multiple daily touch points with the majority of campus departments whose roles involve assisting in the assessment of students displaying concerning behaviors and responding appropriately.